Key Features

 Refer to the Data Collection section of the Analyst's Guide to MMM for a detailed discussion on best practices for selecting your paid media variables.

-Despite the deprecation mentioned above, there's still value in providing exposure metrics in Robyn.
+Moreover, we highly recommend users to closely examine the relationship beteween exposure and spend metrics.
 If there's weak association detected between spend & exposure, it indicates that exposure metrics have different underlying pattern than spends.
-In this case, Robyn will recommend to splitting the channel for potentially better modeling result.
+In this case, we recommend to splitting the channel for potentially better modeling result.
 Take Meta as example, retargeting and prospecting campaigns might have very different CPMs and efficiencies.
 In which case, it would be meaningful to split Meta by retargeting and prospecting.
+For details see the demo here.

 In general, it's important to ensure that the paid media data is complete and accurate before proceeding.
 We will talk more about the variable transformations paid media variables will be subject to in the Variable Transformation section.